nordic-institute/X-Road/doc/Manuals/ig-csha_x-road_6_ha_installation_guide.md

 A node status is:
   * "OK" if the configuration is recently generated.
   * "WARN" if the timestamp is more than a global configuration generation interval in the past.
-  * "ERROR" if the timestamp is older than the global configuration expriry time.
+  * "ERROR" if the timestamp is older than the global configuration expiry time.
   * "UNKNOWN" if the node has not been seen at all.

 The combined status "all_nodes_ok" is true if the status of all nodes is "OK" and false otherwise.